yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/09-configure-tags/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/tutorial-graph-builder/09-configure-tags/).

-By default, [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) stores each business data item in the corresponding graph element’s [tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag).
+By default, [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder) stores each business data item in the corresponding graph element’s [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag).

-In this tutorial step, you will learn how to use a [tag provider](https://docs.yworks.com/yfileshtml/#/api/NodeCreator#tagProvider) to customize the data available on the [tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag).
+In this tutorial step, you will learn how to use a [tagProvider](https://docs.yworks.com/yfileshtml/api/NodeCreator#tagProvider) to customize the data available on the [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag).
 This can come in handy when you want to augment your data with additional information or when you want to strip parts of the original business data to lower the memory load of the built graph, for instance.

 Note

-This step is optional when building a graph with [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder).
+This step is optional when building a graph with [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder).
 If you do not want to augment the data in the node’s tag, you can proceed with the next step.

 ## Original business data